Chapter 3704-4 Lupus Grant Programs and Project Costs

 (2) Account for grant funds in accordance with sound accounting principles and expend funds only for allowable and approved costs.

 (3) Provide the commission with an audit conducted by a certified public accountant within one hundred twenty days after the close of the fiscal year and make available for prompt return to the commission, unspent balance on the grant.
-Grant awards of $25,000 or less are not required to be audited unless deemed appropriate by the commission.
+Grant awards of twenty-five thousand dollars or less are not required to be audited unless deemed appropriate by the commission.

 (C) Outstanding obligations at the end of the fiscal year which are allowable costs and legally required may be paid out of the project funds.
 They include accounts payable for authorized services and/or goods that benefited the funded fiscal year; such as, costs for employee services during the final pay period for a fiscal year and/or supplies which were ordered and delivered during the fiscal year but paid in the following fiscal year.